What is it and how does it work?

 Please refer to page 4 – GAA Injury Benefit Fund Summary Document – Registering for the Fund

 No, cover only commences from the date that the unit was marked off as paid by Páirc an Chrócaigh.
-For example, if payment is marked off as paid from April 5, 2022, cover will only commence for the noted until from April 5, 2022 until December 31, 2022
+See here for accurate dates.

 DWF Claims are the GAA’s appointed claims handlers \ administrators who are handling all existing claims and new claims with effect from December 1, 2019